Government procurement: East Timor

 The Ministry of Finance in East Timor or Timor-Leste is responsible for the oversight of government procurement.
 The Government uses the Timor-Leste eProcurement Portal for purchasing.

 Equatorial Guinea

-In Equatorial Guinea, the procurement system introduced when the country became independent from Spain in 1968 has been described by the World Bank as "obselete".
+In Equatorial Guinea, the procurement system introduced when the country became independent from Spain in 1968 has been described by the World Bank as "obsolete".
 In 2022 the World Bank proposed a draft law on public procurement and contracts which is intended to address some of the recognised weaknesses in the country's procedures and regulations.

 Eritrea

 The Government of the State of Eritrea received financing in 2020 from the African Development Bank to support a "Public Financial Management and Statistics Capacity Building Project".
 The government has stated that it intends to use part of this funding to appoint a consultant to draft a Public Procurement Law and related documents.